ThunderStruct/ACM-Scoreboard/README.md

 3. Each wrong submission is penalized by 10 minutes
 4. Problem evaluation time gives up to 20 minutes bonus (for a 15ms submission)
 * Wrong submissions on unsolved problems do not affect the total scores.

+Title attributes are assigned to the contest table's cells for convenience

+* Hovering over any problem in the header row of the contest table will display its score points
+* Hovering over any submission cell will display the last submission's date/time
+* Hovering over any handle will display the user's current total score

 *(note: the scoring equation can be customized in contest.js -> recursiveScoreUpdate())*